-'Violence towards players completely unacceptable'
+Ramsdale attacked by fan after north London derby

 "As the players' union, we treat this as a priority issue.
 We will continue working with the authorities to demand players and staff are better protected in their place of work."

-Tottenham said the fan would face an "immediate ban" from the stadium.
+Ramsdale, 24, was unhurt in the incident at Tottenham Hotspur Stadium and Spurs said the fan would face an "immediate ban".

+- 'Worrying level of disorder' in football as arrests at games rise

+- Is fan violence on the up?
+Supporter views on attending football matches

 "We are appalled by the behaviour of a supporter that attempted to attack Arsenal goalkeeper Aaron Ramsdale at the end of today's match," said a Spurs statement.